SyedAli431/ansible-vault-lab/README.md

 Can be done by using the command (Ensure you are in root directory of repository for this)

 ansible-vault create group_vars/all/vault.yml

+A password is created to add additonal protection to the vault.yml file.

 2) Inside of this encrypted vault.yml file, the following data is included: